 They may also be located “off the strip” and away from the busiest parts of town.
-This allows you to experience your stay as a local rather than a tourist.
+This allows you to experience your stay like a local rather than a tourist.

 Many listings also afford guests more space than a standard hotel room and include full kitchens (or access to a kitchen) rather than a small fridge and microwave.

 And the ability to book listings with more than one bedroom allows larger families or groups to be together without trying to secure adjoining hotel rooms.

 Other amenities offered by hosts may appeal to travelers who like to be on the go or those with kids.

 Bikes, kayaks, and video games may be available for use – not rent.
 And access to a washer and dryer is included with some bookings.

 Business travelers may enjoy a retreat feel when collaborating in a living room or on a deck, instead of a conference room.

 As interesting and as frugal as some Airbnb options are for travelers, there are still some negatives to consider.
 And these may be some of the reasons travelers avoid giving Airbnb a try.